AL SHORTA ONE WIN AWAY FROM THE FINAL AFTER NARROW VICTORY

 When the IFA refused to change the date of the game, Duhok decided not to play the game as the match itself was quite meaningless anyway (Al Shorta were guaranteed to finish in first position and Duhok were almost guaranteed to finish fourth before the game).
 Therefore, when Duhok did not turn up for the game, the IFA decided to award Al Shorta a 3-0 win and to fine Duhok for their actions.

-Although Duhok considered the match to be meaningless, it certainly had meaning for Al Shorta who are currently on a quest to become the second team in Iraqi football history to win the league without losing a single game.
+Although Duhok considered the match to be meaningless, it certainly had meaning for Al Shorta who are currently on a quest to become the third team in Iraqi football history to win the league without losing a single game.
 Al Shorta fans will be relieved that they have been granted the victory as this means that their unbeaten run remains intact and the team avoids any unnecessary injuries.

 The first stage of the league is now over, with Al Quwa Al Jawiya, Al Zawraa, Naft Al Junoob, Naft Al Wasat, Al Shorta, Al Minaa, Baghdad S.C. and Duhok qualifying for the final stage.
 The IFA will conduct the draw for the final stage within the next few days.